 May 4 (UPI) -- Thailand has crowned a king for the first time in 69 years.

-The Saturday coronation of Maha Varijiralongkorn is the first time anyone has officially sat on the throne since his father, King Bhumibol Adulyadej, died in 2016.
-Varijiralongkorn has ruled since the death of his father, who was coronated in 1950.
+The Saturday coronation of Maha Vajiralongkorn is the first time anyone has officially sat on the throne since his father, King Bhumibol Adulyadej, died in 2016.
+Vajiralongkorn has ruled since the death of his father, who was coronated in 1950.

-During the three-day coronation, which began at the Grand Palace in Bangkok, 66-year-old Varijiralongkorn will travel through Bangkok for public display on a royal palanquin.
+During the three-day coronation, which began at the Grand Palace in Bangkok, 66-year-old Varjiralongkorn will travel through Bangkok for public display on a royal palanquin.

 "I shall continue, preserve and build upon the royal legacy and shall reign with righteousness for the benefit and happiness of the people forever," the king said as his first royal command.

 The event comes at a time when Thailand faces political turmoil.